apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 ```
 <br>
 3. Declare and initialize a sensor listener.
 You specify a bit mask for the sensor types to listen for, the callback function, and an opaque argument to pass to the callback.
-In this tutorial,  we only listen for the accelerometer, use the `read_accelerometer()` function for the listener callback, and pass the LISTENER_CB value for the callback opaque argument.
+You initialize the type to SENSOR_TYPE_ACCELEROMETER,  the listener callback to the `read_accelerometer()` function, and the callback opaque argument to the LISTENER_CB value.

-**Note**: We define LISTENER_CB and READ_CB values because we also use the `read_accelerometer()` function for callback for the `sensor_read()` .
+**Note**: We define LISTENER_CB and READ_CB values because we also use the `read_accelerometer()` function as the callback for the `sensor_read()` function later in the tutorial.
 The LISTENER_CB or the READ_CB value is passed to the `read_accelerometer()` function to indicate whether it is invoked as a listener or a `sensor_read()` callback.

 <br>
 ```c